Photo: Glenda Taylor for Bob Vila

 Our Top Picks

 We baked, toasted, and more with today’s top air-fryer toaster ovens, and the following models earned their spot in this lineup.
 Discover how well each model performed in our hands-on testing and find out what we liked—and didn’t like.
-These ovens offer plenty of cooking options but vary in function, size, and amenities.
+These ovens offer many cooking options but vary in function, size, and amenities.
 One is sure to suit any home chef’s cooking needs.

 - Dimensions: 17 inches wide by 16 inches deep by 11.3 inches high

 - Cooking functions: Dehydrate, proof, toast, air-fry, bake, broil, keep warm